dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

      6a0:	5d 	popq	%rbp
      6a1:	c3 	retq

-As yu can see the unwind information basically tells Windows what the epilogue is supposed to be.
+As you can see the unwind information basically tells Windows what the epilogue is supposed to be, and where to find the saved values of the registers.